Which statute emphasizes the relationship between prior art and the claimed invention's obviousness?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-Obviousness is assessed by considering the differences between the claimed invention and the prior art and determining whether those differences would have been obvious to a person having ordinary skill in the art at the time the invention was made.
-This analysis is crucial because even if an invention is novel (new), it can still be unpatentable if it is deemed obvious in light of existing inventions or knowledge.
+In essence, 35 U.S.C.
+103 states that a patent may not be granted if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious to a person having ordinary skill in the art at the time the invention was made.
+This statute emphasizes the importance of evaluating the claimed invention in light of existing knowledge and prior developments in the field.

 Subscribe